New College offers scholarship funding to nearly 100% of undergraduate students.

-Education Foundation of Sarasota County Education Foundation is an organization exclusively dedicated to supporting students and teachers in Sarasota County Schools, serving over 40,000 students and 5,000 instructional staff and support personnel in 53 public schools in the Sarasota County Schools district.
+Education Foundation of Sarasota County – Education Foundation is an organization exclusively dedicated to supporting and providing services to students and teachers in Sarasota County Schools.
 Among those services is an extensive list highlighting local, regional and national scholarships.

 Florida State Association of Supervisors of Elections Scholarship – Applicants must be registered voters in Florida, have lived in the state for at least the preceding two years, have maintained at least a “C” average and submit their application in the county in which the student is registered to vote.
-Applicants must have been accepted or enrolled as a full-time student in a senior college or university in Florida and completed two years of junior college or undergraduate work.
+Applicants must have been accepted or enrolled as a full-time student in an accredited college or university in Florida and must be at least a junior in college.
 Students who apply must be either a Political Science, Public/Business Administration, or Journalism/Mass Communication AOC.
-Manatee County applications must be submitted by 5PM on Friday, March 26, 2021 to the Manatee County Supervisor of Elections office, 600 301 Blvd.
-W, Suite 108, Bradenton, FL 34205, PH: 941-741-3823 FX: 941-741-3820.

 Johnson Scholarship – The Johnson Scholarship, funded by the Johnson Scholarship Foundation, is a competitively awarded program, which is available to undergraduate students with disabilities enrolled in a State University System of Florida (SUS) institution.
 Students must meet the following requirements to be considered for scholarship selection: